All About The ISTP’s Personality Type In The Myers-Briggs System

 ISTPs are unpredictable

 People with an ISTP personality type are often caught off-guard.
 They'll appear friendly one minute and discourteous the next.
 They'll give the impression that they're stable employees today only to take off on a new adventure tomorrow.
 ISTPs aren't intentionally rude or flighty; it's just that they hate wasting time.
 For example, ISTP personality types may participate in a group activity that interests them, but when the event is over, the ISTP doesn't stick around to make small talk.
-Likewise, an ISTP personality type considers it a waste of time to remain in a job when something more exciting is on offer.
+Likewise, an ISTP personality type considers it a waste of time to remain in a job when something more exciting career path is on offer.

 ISTPs and career options